 Our Board adopted and our shareholders approved the 2019 Plan in April 2019.
 Our 2019 Plan is a successor to and continuation of our 2011 Plan.
-The 2019 Plan became effective upon the completion of our initial public offering in May 2019.
+The 2019 Plan became effective upon the completion of our initial public offering in May 2019 and was amended in connection with our 2022 annual meeting of shareholders.
 Since the effectiveness of the 2019 Plan, no further grants have been or will be made under the 2011 Plan.

 Awards.
-Our 2019 Plan provides for the grant of incentive stock options ("ISOs"), within the meaning of Section 422 of the Code, to employees, including employees of any parent or subsidiary, and for the grant of nonstatutory stock options ("NSOs"), share appreciation rights, restricted share awards, performance share awards, performance cash awards and other forms of share awards to employees, directors and consultants, including employees and consultants of our affiliates.
+Our 2019 Plan provides for the grant of incentive stock options ("ISOs"), within the meaning of Section 422 of the Code, to employees, including employees of any parent or subsidiary, and for the grant of nonstatutory stock options ("NSOs"), share appreciation rights, restricted share awards, restricted share unit awards, performance share awards, performance cash awards and other forms of share awards to employees, directors and consultants, including employees and consultants of our affiliates.

 Authorized Shares.
 The maximum number of our common shares that may be issued under our 2019 Plan was initially 4,710,564 shares, which is the sum of (1) 1,923,501 new shares, plus (2) the number of shares (not to exceed 2,787,063 shares) (i) that remained available for the issuance of awards under our 2011 Plan at the time our 2019 Plan became effective, and (ii) any shares subject to outstanding options or other share awards that were granted under our 2011 Plan that terminate or expire prior to exercise or settlement; are forfeited because of the failure to vest; or are reacquired or withheld (or not issued) to satisfy a tax withholding obligation or the purchase or exercise price.
-In addition, the number of our common shares reserved for issuance under our 2019 Plan will automatically increase on January 1 of each calendar year, starting on January 1, 2020 through January 1, 2029, in an amount equal to 4% of the total number of our capital shares outstanding on the last day of the calendar month before the date of each automatic increase, or a lesser number of shares determined by our Board.
-The maximum number of our common shares that may be issued on the exercise of ISOs under our 2019 Plan is 14,131,692 shares.
-As of December 31, 2020, options to purchase 1,706,190 common shares, at exercise prices ranging from \$3.74 to \$22.45 per share, or a weighted-average exercise price of \$13.55 per share, were outstanding under our 2019 Plan.
+In addition, the number of our common shares reserved for issuance under our 2019 Plan automatically increases on January 1 of each calendar year, starting on January 1, 2022 through January 1, 2029, in an amount equal to 4% of the total number of our capital shares outstanding on the last day of the calendar month before the date of each automatic increase, or a lesser number of shares determined by our Board.
+In connection with our 2022 annual meeting of shareholders, we amended the 2019 Plan to provide that (1) an additional 1,000,000 shares may be issued pursuant to share awards granted under the 2019 Plan and (2) an additional 3,000,000 shares are authorized for issuance under the 2019 Plan pursuant to the grant of incentive stock options.
+The maximum number of our common shares that may be issued on the exercise of ISOs under our 2019 Plan is 6,811,506 shares.
+As of December 31, 2022, options to purchase 5,314,312 common shares, at exercise prices ranging from \$3.74 to \$22.45 per share, or a weighted-average exercise price of \$8.35 per share, were outstanding under our 2019 Plan.